Five Dock metro station

-Five Dock railway station is an under construction station station on the Sydney Metro West that will serve the Sydney suburb of Five Dock.
+Five Dock metro station is an underground Sydney Metro station currently under construction.
+It will serve the suburb of Five Dock on the Sydney Metro West line.
 It is scheduled to open with the rest of the line in 2032.

 Five Dock Station is to be built off Great North Road, between East Street and then at the corner of Second Avenue and Waterview Street.
 There will be one station entrance at Fred Kelly Place, off Great North Road.